PhucTranS3924715/COSC2657-Assignment3/README.txt

 - Implement message UI and Java code for customers and drivers.
 - Implement choosing profile pictures from the phone’s gallery.
 Bao:
 - Implement UI for driver profile.
-- Implement UI and Java code for customer home screen, including Places API and autocomplete fragment.
 - Implement UI for bad rating screen.
+- Implement UI and Java code for customer home screen, including Places API, autocomplete fragment and UI change when select vehicles.
+- Implement UI for customer activity.
+- Modify profile fragment UI and Java code, which allow customer to enter SOS setup.
+- Implement UI and Java code for SOS setup, which include storing customer sosPhone and sosMessage.
+- Modify UI and Java code for BookingFragment, which is SOS button and SmsManager function to send SOS message base on sos'sphone number and sos's message of customer from database.

 Hong Anh:
 - Implement UI for voucher screen.
 - Implement Java code for MyFireBaseMessagingService, which include update driver FCM token.